-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at the reporting date.
-The financial statements of the subsidiaries are prepared for the same reporting date as the parent company.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at the end of the reporting period.
+The financial statements of the subsidiaries are prepared for the same reporting period as the parent company.
 Consistent accounting policies are applied for like transactions and events in similar circumstances.